kanjain/cmpe202-minions/Documentation/Weekly Individual Progress/Kanika/Week-3: Weekly Progress - Kanika.md

 ## Result :
 When you start the index.html on webserver, A startup-screen is displayed with a start button on it.
 If you click the start button, a new game screen will appear.
-On the game screen, there are 2 objects (minion and gru) and one bar that calculates the score and one healthbar.
-If you click on minion image, the score will increase and if you click on Gru image, the heathbar will keep decreasing.
-Once the healthbar will vanish completey, the gameover screen will appear with two buttons on it-Try Again and Back To Main.
+On the game screen, there are 2 objects (minion and gru) and one bar that calculates the score and one health bar.
+If you click on minion image, the score will increase and if you click on Gru image, the health bar will keep decreasing.
+Once the health bar will vanish completely, the gameover screen will appear with two buttons on it-Try Again and Back To Main.

 The code for this you can find in : https://github.com/nguyensjsu/cmpe202-minions/tree/master/RnD/kanika